-© Rockland Resources Pty Ltd 2016
+© Rockland Resources Pty Ltd 2018

-This document and its contents are the copyright of Rockland Resources Pty Ltd. The document is for submitting to the Department of Mines and Energy of the Northern Territory, as part of the tenement reporting requirements of the Minerals Titles Act 2010.
+This document and its contents are the copyright of Rockland Resources Pty Ltd. The document is for submitting to the Department of Primary Industry and Resources of the Northern Territory, as part of the tenement reporting requirements of the Minerals Titles Act 2010.
 Any information included in this report that originates from historical reports or other sources is listed in the 'References' section at the end of this document.
-Rockland Resources Pty Ltd authorizes the Department of Mines and Energy to copy and distribute the report and associated data.
+Rockland Resources Pty Ltd authorises the Department of Primary Industry and Resources of the Northern Territory to copy and distribute the report and associated data.